nicoespeon/understandlegacycode.com/content/blog/5-coding-exercises-to-practice-refactoring-legacy-code/index.md

   - changing untested code
 ---

-It's great to learn how to write clean code… but in my current job, I'm often battling against Legacy Code!
+Learning to write clean code from scratch is great… but learning to deal with existing, undocumented, untested code may be even more useful.

-I get a lot of practice while I'm at work.
-But I feel the pressure to get things done.
-So I don't explore much and I fall back to the techniques I know.
-In my comfort zone.
+**Problem: your daily job is not the best place to learn these skills**.
+You see, you can’t explore much when you are operating under short deadlines and pressure to ship.
+You fall back to the techniques you know, your comfort zone.

-Do you feel the same?

-> I'd like to hone my skills until I can quickly see how to break dependencies and split huge classes that do far too much!
+How can you get better at breaking dependencies and splitting huge classes that do far too much?

-Yeah!
-But how can you sharpen your skills?
+By practicing with Coding Katas! 🥋

-## Coding katas: repeatable exercises to practice your coding-fu
+## Exercises to practice your coding-fu

 You may have come across coding katas.